EpicGamesExt/PixelStreamingInfrastructure/Docs/pixel-streaming-2-migration-guide.md

 `IPixelStreamingModule.h`

-Renamed to IPixelStreaming2Module.h.
+Renamed to `IPixelStreaming2Module.h`.
 The following methods have been removed as they were just wrapping CVar functionality.
-Users wishing to set the PS2 codec programmatically should use the Engine’s IConsoleManager and its relevant methods:
+Users wishing to set the PS2 codec programmatically should use the Engine’s `IConsoleManager` and its relevant methods:
 - SetCodec
 - GetCodec